Addthis Share Tools

 The Smithsonian Environmental Research Center is the leading national research center for understanding environmental issues in the coastal zone.
 The world’s coastal zones are home to more than 70 percent of the global population and subject to intense economic activity.
 SERC ecologists conduct interdisciplinary studies at its headquarters on Chesapeake Bay and in coasts around the world, from Alaska to the tropics of Central America to the seas of the South Pole.

-SERC research focuses on six main issues: invasive species, global change, biodiversity, food webs, land use, and nutrient and toxic chemical pollution.
+SERC research focuses on six main issues: invasive species, global change, biodiversity, food webs, land use, and pollution from nutrients and toxic chemicals.
 Highlights include:

-- Biodiversity.
-SERC has built a 35-year database on species composition and populations dynamics of plants and animals in the Chesapeake Bay region.
+- Biodiversity and Migrations.
+SERC has built a database spanning four decades on species composition and populations dynamics of plants and animals in the Chesapeake Bay region.
 SERC scientists also track biodiversity and migration patterns of sharks, rays and other species throughout North America through the Smithsonian’s Movement of Life Initiative.
 Globally, SERC is the headquarters of the Marine Global Earth Observatory (MarineGEO), which tracks marine biodiversity in coasts around the world.

 - Chesapeake Bay.
-SERC research focuses on human impacts on Chesapeake Bay, the largest estuary in the United States.
+SERC research focuses on human impacts and conservation in Chesapeake Bay, the largest estuary in the United States.
 SERC uses its data to advise policy for conserving vital fisheries like blue crabs and oysters, and for improving the health of the entire Chesapeake Bay ecosystem.
 Long-term records, some stretching back 30 to 50 years, track water quality, plankton blooms, food web dynamics, blue crab ecology, fish populations, host–parasite interactions, wetland functions, invasive species, and other indicators of Bay health.
-All these variables relate to human land use, climate change, fisheries management, invasive species, pollution regulations and discharges from the watershed.

 - Pollution.
 SERC is a leader in research on nutrient pollution, especially on the sources, transfer and impacts of fertilizer from farmland and developed land to coastal waters.
 SERC also has experts on toxic chemical pollution by heavy metals, particularly mercury.

-- Land use and its consequences.
+- Human Land Use and Environmental Archaeology.
 Research at SERC on how land use impacts water quality has revealed the vital role of streamside forests in preventing nutrient runoff from agriculture and coastal development into estuaries.
 SERC also tracks land use from centuries past in its Environmental Archaeology Lab, run entirely by volunteer citizen scientists.
 Research at the Environmental Archaeology Lab examines how generations of Native Americans, farmers and enslaved residents used and transformed the land, and the lessons they hold for sustainability today.